The impact of nanoscale compositional variation on the properties of amorphous alloys: Introduction

-While the spatial variation in atomic density and coordination number are used when rationalising the mechanical and magnetic properties of amorphous materials, the experimental determination of these is scarce.
+Amorphous metals do not only exhibit extraordinary mechanical properties, their magnetic properties are equally unique.
+For example, metallic glasses can be extremely soft magnetically, exhibit gigantic magnetic proximity effects\cite{magnus_gig} and have even been shown to violate Hund's third rule\cite{kapaklis-violation}.
+The spatial variations in concentration and coordination number can be assumed to play a similar role for the magnetic and mechanical properties as $e.g.$ discussed in the analysis of the density, elastic and magnetic properties of CoFeTaB and CoFeTaSi alloys using {\it ab initio} theory\cite{Hostert_2011_JPCM, Hostert_2012_Scripta_Materialia}.
+This point is also immediately at hand when discussing the proposed magnetic states in amorphous Fe, which depends strongly on the distribution in the alloying element-induced atomic distances in Fe\cite{Krebs1987phaseseparationinFeZr, xiao1987nonuniqueness, bakonyi2012relevance}.
+While the spatial variation in atomic density and coordination number are used for rationalising the mechanical and magnetic properties of amorphous materials, the experimental determination of these is scarce.
 The lack of translational and rotational symmetry renders the experimental study of their atomic structure highly challenging: Due to the absence of long range order in amorphous materials conventional diffraction methods yield limited information.
-Recently, a nano-beam electron diffraction (in a transmission electron microscope) was used to directly observe the local atomic order in a metallic glass \cite{hirata2011direct}.
-This technique allows the resolution of the local atomic structure, including the determination of local configuration numbers, while it does not provide information on the local density nor spatial variation in the chemical composition.
+However, recent development within the field of nano-beam electron diffraction (in a transmission electron microscope) has enabled direct observation of the local atomic order in a metallic glass \cite{hirata2011direct}.
+Furthermore, the local atomic structure, including the local configuration numbers could be determined.
+But this approach does not provide information on the local atomic density nor the spatial variation in the chemical composition.
+Here, we utilize one of the best studied amorphous magnetic alloys\cite{Buschow_FeZr_PhaseDiagram_1981}, Fe$_{1-x}$Zr$_{x}$, to adress the relation between the distribution of the elements and the observed magnetic properties\cite{martina_critical,martina_reversed,magnus_prox}, using Atom Probe Tomography (APT).
+We generalise our findings and contribute thereby to the formation of a conceptual base for the understanding of the physical properties of amorphous alloys.

-In an attempt to shed a light on the long-standing questions concerning the roots of the physical properties of amorphous materials, we determined the spatial dependence of the composition in Fe$_{1-x}$Zr$_{x}$ magnetic alloys using APT.
-We grew the materials in thin film form by magnetron sputtering under ultra high vacuum conditions, ensuring good control of the chemical composition as well as the physical extent of the deposited layers.
-The studied samples were grown on pre-sharpened Si microtips, using two different Fe and Zr target power ratios, resulting in compositions of Fe$_{91}$Zr$_9$ and Fe$_{81}$Zr$_{19}$.
-For more detailed description of the growth and characterisation of the samples, see Methods.